 pip install --upgrade --user cookiecutter

-Select View > Command Palette to open the VS Code command palette.
+- Select View > Command Palette to open the VS Code command palette.

-In the command palette, enter and run the command Azure: Sign in and follow the instructions to sign in your Azure account.
+- In the command palette, enter and run the command Azure: Sign in and follow the instructions to sign in your Azure account.
 If you’re already signed in, you can skip this step.

-Provide a name for your solution or accept the default EdgeSolution.|
+|Provide a solution name||Enter a descriptive name for your solution or accept the default EdgeSolution.|

 Add your registry credentials